leadcitycoding/python-for-web-dev/pages/tutorials/command-line-essentials.md

 ../
 ```

--   Note that the navigation syntax above are generally implemented with commands below, and can be used with them.
+-   Note that the navigation syntax above is generally implemented with commands below, and can be used with them.
+Also, note that navigation commands can be chained together.

 ## Commands

 > When implementing the commands below, do not use the `<` and `>` symbols.
-This is just for a distinguising effect.
+This is just for a distinguishing effect.

 ---